haroohie-club/ChokuretsuTranslationUtility/ReverseEngineering.md

 ### Dialogue Section Notes
 The game uses a static-width font that can fit 16 characters per line over two lines in a text box.
 Dialogue is all Shift-JIS encoded.
-In addition to standard text, there are a few scripting control-codes that are ASCII-encoded.
+In addition to standard text, there are a few scripting control codes that are ASCII-encoded.

 * `${num}` &ndash; Text speed controller &ndash; controls how fast the text is unrolled on the screen.
-Used only in voiced sections to sync dialogue with voiced lines.
+Used only in voiced sections to sync the dialogue with voiced lines.
 * `#W{num}` &ndash; **W**aits a certain amount of time before proceeding with text unrolling.
-Used in voiced sections to sync dialogue with voiced lines as well as in unvoiced sections for dramatic effect.
+Used in voiced sections to sync the dialogue with voiced lines as well as in unvoiced sections for dramatic effect.
 * `#P{num}` &ndash; Don't know what the P stands for, but this adjusts text color. `{num}` is always two digits.
 The values are as follows:
     - `#P00` &ndash; standard white text
     - `#P01` &ndash; yellow, used for Kyon's monologue
     - `#P02` &ndash; slightly off-white version of the standard
     - `#P03` &ndash; gray-ish
-    - `#P04` &ndash; lavendar, used for Information text
+    - `#P04` &ndash; lavender, used for Information text
     - `#P05` &ndash; red, used for mentioning Topics in dialogue
     - `#P06` &ndash; faded gray
     - `#P07` &ndash; black